 4.2 General linguistic principle

-As mentioned above, a national edition of SNOMED CT® may need to take local language requirements into account.
+A national edition of SNOMED CT® may need to take local language requirements into account.
 It is therefore important to highlight the relevance of establishing a set of language-specific linguistic guidelines, including syntactic, morphological and orthographic rules for each target language.

 Since the target audience of the national edition of SNOMED CT® are professionals, the general principle should be that a high level of quality of LSP (Language for Specific Purpose) expressions should prevail.
 It is recommended to establish some preliminary general principles for the choice of lexical variants before the start of translation work.
 In Danish and German, for example, it is common to use classical Latin or Greek in anatomy, while diagnostic terms or terms describing procedures are often hybrid (also called neoclassical compounds such as gastroenteritis and mammography) or in some cases even national terms.
-Colloquial expressions (medical slang terms such as blue tubes for veins or cabbage for a heart bypass (coronary artery bypass graft or CABG) should be avoided during translation; if necessary, they can be added later as synonyms.
+Colloquial expressions (medical slang terms such as blue tubes for veins or cabbage for a heart bypass (coronary artery bypass graft or CABG) should be avoided during translation; if necessary, they can be added as synonyms.

 Recommendations or guidelines issued by a national language council, authority or institution should generally be followed.
 However, it may be necessary to formulate a set of specific morphological and spelling rules applicable to the terminology of the target language.
 Specific practices related to the construction of medical terms published in national medical journals should also be taken into account.